sehaj97/AQUA/Readme.md

 1. **Enter URLs**: Add multiple URLs in the textarea, one per line.
 2. **Generate Report**: Click "Generate Report" to analyze the URLs for accessibility issues.
-3. **View Results**: Results are displayed in categories with dropdowns for:
+3. **View Results**:
-   - URLs with Issues
-   - URLs with No Issues
+   - Organized in categories: URLs with Issues, URLs with No Issues, and URLs with Errors.
-   - URLs with Errors
+   - Interactive dropdowns and links for each URL.
-4. **Re-run Analysis**: If some URLs encountered errors, a "Re-run Analysis" button will allow users to re-test only those URLs.
+4. **Re-run Analysis**: Retry only the URLs that encountered errors.
-5. **Print Report**: Click "Print Report" to open all dropdowns and prepare the page for printing.
+5. **Print Report**: Click "Print Report" to expand all dropdowns and format the page for printing.

 ---

 ## Features

-- **Interactive URL Testing**: Tests each URL independently, displaying results with icons and dropdowns.
-- **Timer**: Shows the total time elapsed during the test.
-- **Result Sorting**: Categorizes results by issues, no issues, and errors.
+- **URL Analysis with Timer**: Tracks the time taken to analyze all URLs.
-- **Retry Option**: Allows re-testing for URLs that encountered errors.
+- **Error Handling and Retry**: Re-run analysis for URLs that encountered errors.
-- **Expandable Textarea**: Automatically resizes with content when the "Generate Report" button is clicked.
+- **Dynamic Textarea Resizing**: Expands based on input.
-- **Print Feature**: Opens all dropdowns and generates a print-ready format for reports.
+- **Print-Ready Report**: Expands dropdowns and prepares a print-friendly view.
+- **Grid Summary and Dropdowns**: Organizes results with icons and counts for easy viewing.

 ---

 ## Configuration

-- **Server Port**: By default, the server runs on port `3000`.
-Change it by setting the environment variable:
+- **Server Port**: Default is `3000`.
+Change by setting the environment variable:

   ```bash
   PORT=your_port_number
   ```

+- **API Endpoint**:
-- **Testing URLs**: Send URLs to `/analyze-multiple` endpoint in a POST request with a JSON payload containing an array of URLs.
+  - Use `/analyze-multiple` for testing via API by sending a POST request with an array of URLs.

+---

+## Bookmarks

+The `ARG-Bookmarks` folder contains two bookmarklet files, each with a minified version:

+1. **ARG-issues-only.js**: Runs Axe Core v4.10.0 to detect and highlight only issues on the page.
+2. **ARG-fullreport.js**: Runs a full Axe Core v4.10.0 analysis, categorizing results as Violations, Passes, Incomplete, and Inapplicable items.

+**How to Use**:

+- Drag the bookmarklet files to the bookmarks bar to run accessibility checks on any web page.

 ---